devmus/integritas-distro/README-INTEGRITAS_DISTRO.md

+## Create and configure .env files

+- create .env files where there are .env.example files.
+(4 instances)

+- copy the content from .env.example to the new .env files.
+Change sensitive values like password.

-# Run app
+## Run app

 Terminal commands:

+(First time only)

-- docker network create integritas-network
+- `docker network create integritas-network`

+(Start command)

-- docker compose up --pull always --build
+- `docker compose up --pull always --build -d`

-## First time setup tasks
+## Additional first time setup tasks:

 Enter minima node terminal:

+Node 1:

-- docker exec -it integritas-distro-minima-1 minima
+- `docker exec -it integritas-distro-minima-1 minima`

+- `mysql action:update`

+- `mysqlcoins action:update`

+- `getaddress` (& send some Minima tokens to your node address.)

+- `send address:your-own-address amount:0.1`

+- `send address:your-own-address amount:0.00001 split:10` (After you have received Minima tokens, split them up so you have multiple coins.
+Do this enough times so that you never run out of available coins)

+Node 2:

+- `docker exec -it integritas-distro-minima-ts-1 minima`

-- mysql action:update
+- `mysql action:update`

-- mysqlcoins action:update
+- `mysqlcoins action:update`

-- getaddress (& send some Minima tokens to your node address.)
+- `getaddress` (& send some Minima tokens to your node address.)

+- `send address:your-own-address amount:0.1`

+- `send address:your-own-address amount:0.001 split:10` (After you have received Minima tokens, split them up so you have multiple coins)

 Enter MinIO admin panel by going to http://{your-host-ip}:9901 in your browser.

 - Enter your MINIO credentials (deafault is minioadmin/minioadmin)

-- Create a bucket and name it "uploads"

-### Gör klart core-api

-### Lägg in timestamp server

-# ENV values

-root level: .env
+- Create these buckets "uploads", "aiuploads", "proofs", "reports"

+## If needed: Stop app

+- docker compose down

+# remove volumes/data ONLY if you want a fresh DB:

+# rm -rf ./timestamp/mysql-data

+# rm -rf ./explorer/mysql-data

+# rm -rf ./explorer/typesense-data

+# rm -rf ./minima-meg/mysql-data

+# rm -rf ./minima-meg/data

+# rm -rf ./minima-meg/backups

+# rm -rf ./core-api/... (mongodb)